mvysny/karibu-testing/karibu-testing-v10/README.md

   Because of that, you can simply call the navigation from your tests to perform the navigation to the view, for example `UI.getCurrent().navigateTo("books")`.

 Typically Flow will rely on Servlet container to auto-discover all routes.
-However, with serverless tests there is no servlet container and nobody will discover the `@Route`s automatically.
+However, with browserless tests there is no servlet container and nobody will discover the `@Route`s automatically.
 That's why Karibu-Testing library provides means to discover those views, in the form of the `autoDiscoverViews()` function.
 All you need to do in your tests is to call this function before all tests: